ROCm/rocm-examples/HIP-Basic/multi_gpu_data_transfer/README.md

 - Once a current device is selected, and if a P2P communication is possible with a certain peer device, `hipDeviceEnablePeerAccess` can be used to enable access from the current device to the peer device's memory.
 With `hipDeviceDisablePeerAccess` it can also be disabled (provided that `hipDeviceEnablePeerAccess` has already been called for the same current and peer devices).
 - `hipMalloc` allocates memory in the global memory of the device.
 When `hipSetDevice` is called to set a specific current device, the subsequent calls to `hipMalloc` will allocate memory in the current device's global memory.
 In the example it is showcased how to use these two functions to allocate memory on the two devices used.
 - With `hipMemcpy` data bytes can be transferred from host to device (using `hipMemcpyHostToDevice`), from device to host (using `hipMemcpyDeviceToHost`) or from device to device (using `hipMemcpyDeviceToDevice`).
 The latter will only work if P2P communication has been enabled from the destination to the source device.
-- `hipLaunchKernelGGL` queues the execution of a kernel in the current device and `hipDeviceSynchronize` makes the host to wait on all active streams on the current device.
+- `myKernelName<<<...>>>` queues the execution of a kernel in the current device and `hipDeviceSynchronize` makes the host to wait on all active streams on the current device.
 In this example `hipDeviceSynchronize` is necessary because the second device needs the results obtained from the previous kernel execution on the first device.
 - `hipDeviceReset` discards the state of the current device and updates it to fresh one.
 It also frees all the resources (e.g. streams, events, ...) associated with the current device.

 ## Demonstrated API Calls